pylint-dev/pylint/README.rst

 .. _pydocstringformatter: https://github.com/DanielNoord/pydocstringformatter
 .. _isort: https://pycqa.github.io/isort/

+..
+This is used inside the doc to recover the end of the introduction

 Install
 -------

 ..
-This is a copy paste of 'How do I install Pylint?' in the FAQ do not modify one without modifying the other
+This is used inside the doc to recover the start of the short text for installation

 For command line use, pylint is installed with::